eldoctorenlapista/cordova-background-geo/README.md

 | `event.name`       | `String`  | Name of the event [ "location", "stationary", "activity" ]             |
 | `event.params`     | `Object`  | Event parameters. @see [Events](#events)                               |

-Keep in mind that callback function lives in isolated scope.
-Variables from upper scope cannot be referenced!
+Keep in mind that the callback function lives in an isolated scope.
+Variables from a higher scope cannot be referenced!

 Following example requires [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) enabled backend server.